 Andy Warhol, Marilyn Monroe, silkscreen print

-“I long for the old days of Marilyn Monroe and Audrey Hepburn, stars who had real glamour and mystique.
-We only knew so much about their lives; the rest was a mystery… My fascination with letting images repeat and repeat – or in film’s case ‘run on’ – manifests my belief that we spend much of our lives seeing without observing.”
+"I long for the old days of Marilyn Monroe and Audrey Hepburn, stars who had real glamour and mystique.
+We only knew so much about their lives; the rest was a mystery… My fascination with letting images repeat and repeat – or in a film's case 'run on' – manifests my belief is that we spend much of our lives seeing without observing."

 Leonardo da Vinci, Salvator Mundi.
 Wikipedia